Things to know about Jeff Sessions on eve of Senate hearing | Taiwan News

 WHAT WERE HIS SENATE PRIORITIES?

-Sessions generally leaned right of his Republican colleagues, often articulating more conservative views than that of party leaders in the Senate.
+Sessions generally leaned right of his Republican colleagues, often articulating more conservative views than those of party leaders in the Senate.

 Sessions was a leading opponent of the Senate's 2013 immigration overhaul, which he called too permissive.
 He instead advocated for broad presidential powers to curtail immigration, an issue that drew him to candidate Trump early.
 He opposed efforts to close the detention facility at Guantanamo Bay, supported expanded government surveillance and criticized the Voting Rights Act as placing an unfair burden on states.
 He joined a bipartisan push to reduce federal sentencing disparities that treated crack cocaine offenses much more harshly than crimes related to powder cocaine, a disparity that disproportionally impacted minority communities.
 But he later opposed the Senate's effort to overhaul the criminal justice system, warning it could lead to violence.